dylanleclair/quids/README.md

 Upon colliding with another player, a player may be rendered unconscious - causing them to fall to the ground.
 When this happens, they are teleported to their team's base where they wait a few seconds before getting back into play.

+Players on the same team have a 5% chance of falling unconscious.

+A value calculated based on each players aggression is chosen to select the player who falls unconscious.

 ### Exhaustion

 Every player also has a value for exhaustion.
 Players become exhausted according to their velocity.
 Exhausted players will briefly pause to regain energy, before chasing the snitch once more.

 After becoming exhausted a number of times, a player may be rendered unconscious, causing them to go through the unconscious behaviour as described above.

+### Gryffindor specific bonuses

+- Gryffindor players gain max velocity increase when in groups
+- Gryffindor

+### Slytherin specific bonuses
+- Slytherin players become more aggressive in groups
+- Gryffindor players in the drafts of Slytherin players are slowed

+Slytherin players become more aggressive when grouped together (see collisions with other players)

 #### A preview of some behaviours:

 | Players respawning after unconscious | A couple of exhausted players |
 | ---------------- | ---------------- |
 | ![a quid falling unconscious and respawning](https://media.giphy.com/media/VIDgtd0BNHrYVPe1OI/giphy.gif) | ![an exhausted quid](https://media.giphy.com/media/WdQL8Fi38zMa1Nu9zR/giphy.gif) |

+# Downloading and running quids

+To run this project, clone the github repo and launch it in Unity.

+The version used to develop this is `Unity 2019.2.5f`.
+The only dependency this uses is the Unity Input System package, which should come with the installation.

+In the Unity editor, you should run the Main.unity scene, as this is the only scene in the project.
+It features a basic playing environment seen in the gifs above!